rwoloszyn/SingletonReseter/README.md

 # SingletonReseter
 Simple Java library to reset instances of singletons classes.
-Library it't mostly used for reset instances of singletons during unit tests.
+Library it's mostly used for reset instances of singletons during unit tests.

 # Usage